AMJADH195/eolus.io/model_processing/readme.md

 These values need to be changed to be applicable to your database and geographical area.

+## config

+### postgres
+The host, db, and user settings are used to connect to postgres.
+You will need a `.pgpass` file or environment variable to pass the correct password to the script.

+### bounds
+The lat/lon of the processing extent.
+This is a little strange as you'll notice values less than 0 are actually higher than 180.
+I believe this was done due to some issues with the GRIB filter (this is used for both the GRIB filter and for the `gdalwarp` processing extent).
+It might work with normal lat/lon coordinates now.

+### tempDir
+The location on the filesystem where temporary files will be kept, such as download grib files.

+### mapfileDir
+This is where the final model output is stored. `mapfileDir/<model name>/<model name>_<model timestamp>_<forecast hour>.tif`

+### logFile
+This is the name of the file that logs will be written to.
+The script also logs to the db.

+### debug
+Setting this to `true` causes the script to not write to db, for development purposes.

+### maxModelAge
+Unused

+### sleepTime
+The seconds to sleep between polling for model timestamps.
+NCEP requests that this is done to prevent strain on their servers.

+### maxTime
+Hard cutoff for forecast hour, so that the entire model run isn't processed (for dev purposes).

+### downloadTypes
+This right now just contains some common url prefixes for GRIBFILTER download types.

+## variables
+Unused.

+## models
+This is the bread and butter of the script.
+Each entry in this section of the config defines a model that will be processed by the script.
+The key is the model name.

+### enabled
+Whether the model will be processed or not.
+Disabled models will update the db to mention that they are disabled.

+### updateFrequency
+How often (in hours) a new model run is available.

+### updateOffset
+The offset from 00Z the model runs are available.
+This is usually zero, but some models (like the SREF) run at 03Z, 09Z, 15Z, etc.

+### startTime
+The starting forecast hour.
+Usually 0, but some models start at 1.

+### endTime
+The ending forecast hour.
+Note, the number of digits of this number influence the actual value of each forecast hour.
+If the endtime is 192, for instance, the model will process forecast hours such as "002" and "036".

+### downloadType
+The download type, either GRIBFILTER or FILESERIES.

+### gribFilterName
+(GRIBFILTER only) the name of the filter.

+### gribDirectory
+(GRIBFILTER only) the directory of the model in the filter.

+### baseDirectory
+(GRIBFILTER only) the actual base directory the files are downloaded from

+### gribFilename
+(GRIBFILTER only) the filename to be downloaded.

+### variables
+(GRIBFILTER only) the variables to enable in the gribfilter.

+### filetype
+The type of file that will be downloaded.
+Usually grib2.

+### url
+(FILESERIES only) The full url to download the model from.

+### extractBandsByMetadata
+See the section for that earlier in the documenation.

+# Script Flags
+All of these overwrite the setting in the config, if it exists.

+ * `--ignoredb` Don't make any database calls (for dev purposes)
+ * `--forcemodel` Force run a model, ignore its enabled status (for dev purposes)
+ * `--maxtime` Hard cutoff for forecast hour, so that the entire model run isn't processed (for dev purposes)
+ * `--verbose` Disabled quiet mode for external calls (such as `gdalwarp`)

 # Dependencies
 These dependencies are required on the machine that is running `get_models.py`.